-Well the verdict is in, and Facebook ads are truly powerful.
+Well it’s no secret, but Facebook ads are truly powerful.
 They provide businesses of any size, industry or budget with excellent marketing capabilities.
-So reaching new prospects, existing customers and everyone in between just got a whole lot easier.
-This post reveals exactly how to use Facebook ads for massage therapists to grow your business in new and exciting ways.
+Reaching new prospects, existing customers and everyone in between really is easier than ever before.
+I made this post because I want to show you exactly how to use Facebook ads for massage therapists to grow your business in new and exciting ways.

 Also be sure to bookmark this page so you can easily come back for quick reference – as it’s packed full of information and useful links!

-Finally, if you’re new to Facebook ads, I definitely recommend starting off by signing up for a free Facebook Business Manager account.
+First things first, if you’re new to Facebook ads, I suggest starting off by signing up for a free Facebook Business Manager account.

-Otherwise, I’m totally pumped to have you here today – so thanks for stopping by and let’s do this!
+Otherwise, I’m totally pumped to have you here today!
+So thanks for stopping by – and now let’s do this!

 - Intro: 2 Things Necessary For Facebook Ad Success

 - 2. Your Offer, Landing Page & Creatives

 - 4. Retargeting, Scaling & The Facebook Pixel